AugustoCiuffoletti/leafletExercise2025/README.md

-# Step 8: create a storage for your data
+# Step 9: save data to storage

-To see the console, "Open preview in new tab" and inspect (Ctrl+I)
+Save the data